 The Biggest Buffel Bust Ever!

 Partnering with Arid Lands Environment Centre and many community volunteers and documenters we generated a super-sized buffel weeding photo called ‘The Biggest Buffel Bust Ever’ as part of the Visitors project.
-More than 120 community members came out in the early hours of Father’s Day (Sunday 16 July 2017) to be part of a world-record-length buffel line photo shoot.
+Over 120 community members came out in the early hours of Father’s Day (Sunday 16 July 2017) to be part of a world record length buffel line photo shoot.
 A section of the hill had a huge tract of buffel removed by volunteers during four buffel busting prep sessions in the lead up to the photo shoot.

 ‘In The Biggest Buffel Bust Ever! the scale of the image allows the viewer to grasp the magnitude and complexity of the ecological change that we, collectively, have allowed to seize hold of the landscape.
 This is not just because the overall image is big but because it sets several scales in play with one another all at once.’